 Factors like operating environment and QR Code size are important determinants of error correction level.

 In case of an environmental setup such as industries, where QR Code may get dirty, Level Q or H can be chosen.
 It will help to keep up the 'scannability' despite wear-and-tear for general marketing purposes, Level L and M are suitable High levels of error correction recommended if one decides to get a QR Code tattooed.
 This is because if the level of error correction is higher, greater the data modules and thus, greater the 'scannability'.
 Since QR Codes are easy to generate, use, and have diverse types, their popularity is soaring day by day.

 Hello!
 Welcome to our QR code generator web site.
 This site is not fully supported in Internet Explorer.

-Please use the latest version of any of the below web browsers to browse this site:
+Please use the latest version of the below web browsers to access this site: